 The spices and other ingredients can be added during the clarification process, or the butter could be clarified and then the spices cooked with the butter-fat until it is well-flavored.
 In either case, it needs to be well strained and filtered through a cheese-cloth.

 Niter kibbeh is sometimes spelled niter quibe.
-In the Tigrinya language1 it is called tesmi.
+In the Tigrinya language 1One of the main spoken languages in Eritrea. it is called tesmi.
 It is often used along with a dry spice mixture known as berbere, which is also the name of a paste made with the spices.
 This usually includes some kind of hot chile pepper and paprika.

 Niter Kibbeh Basic Recipe